alchemyplatform/aa-sdk/site/packages/aa-alchemy/smart-account-client/index.md

 # Alchemy Smart Account Client

 To create an `AlchemySmartAccountClient`, you must provide a set of parameters detailed below.
+For Fraxtal, Fraxtal Testnet, Zora, and Zora Sepolia networks, `apiKey` and `jwt `provide an `rpcUrl` from a RPC provider since Alchemy currently only supports Account Abstraction for these networks.
+Please refer to documentation from [Frax](https://docs.frax.com/fraxtal/network/network-information) and [Zora](https://docs.zora.co/docs/zora-network/network) about RPC options.

 ## Usage